Growth exponent for loop-erased random walk in three dimensions: Ergodicity w.r.t. the translation shift

 \subsubsection{Separation Lemma and Up-to-constants estimates}

-The key technical lemma that allows the argument to work is the separation lemma.
-Roughly speaking, the lemma says that two paths that are conditioned not to intersect are likely to be not very close at their endpoints.
+In this subsection, we will collect some known results derived in \cite{S}.
+One of the important result here is so called ``separation lemma" (Proposition \ref{sep lemma}).
+This lemma roughly states that two paths that are conditioned not to intersect are likely to be not very close at their endpoints.
 There are many ways to define the ``separation event".
 Here we choose a particular one considered in \cite{S}.